hughlang/substrate-dev/groups-app/groups/README.md

-# Groups: A Substrate runtime module for managing small permissioned groups
+# Groups: A Substrate runtime module for creating small groups where members can join or leave

 ## Groups